 The 2 main culprits for drooping amaryllis leaves are water and sunlight.
 Amaryllis are tropical plants that require frequent watering but they also require good drainage and plenty of sunlight.
 Your care routine and the environment the plant is kept in need to be correct to stop amaryllis leaves from falling over.

-- The correct environment for amaryllis to avoid leaves drooping
+- The correct environment is essential for amaryllis to avoid leaves drooping

 - Give amaryllis plenty of sunlight to keep it upright

-- For healthy upright leaves ensure you water amaryllis frequently
+- For healthy upright leaves ensure you water amaryllis correctly

-- Amaryllis will fall over if they sit in water-logged soil
+- Amaryllis will fall over & the leaves will droop if the plant sits in water-logged soil

-- Stimulating the bulb before dormancy can lead to later problems
+- Stimulating the bulb before dormancy has ended can lead to leaf problems later

 Amaryllis can live for many years, even for decades, and is easy-to-care-for as an indoor plant.
 Its low-maintenance requirements and ability to rebloom, with species of amaryllis coming in a striking range of colors, makes it the perfect easy-care indoor plant.